Visit Ewan’s LinkedIn here

 – Edit print pieces for the online format and publish them, as well as sourcing unique online content from contributors and finding and finding and reporting on key online stories myself

-– Responsible for important editorial decisions regarding online and breaking news
+– Responsible for important editorial decisions regarding online and breaking news.

-October 2017 to present: Volunteer at The People’s Politics, a student-lead initiative which sees several politics students at The University of Sheffield go into local primary and secondary schools in the Sheffield area, running classroom sessions to engage, inspire and educate young people on politics.
+October 2017 to June 2018: Volunteer at The People’s Politics, a student-lead initiative which sees several politics students at The University of Sheffield go into local primary and secondary schools in the Sheffield area, running classroom sessions to engage, inspire and educate young people on politics.
 There is particular emphasis on strong interpersonal and communication skills here with the groups we teach being at very different levels.